hashicorp/go-getter/README.md

 #### Basic Authentication

 To use HTTP basic authentication with go-getter, simply prepend `username:password@` to the hostname in the URL such as `https://Aladdin:OpenSesame@www.example.com/index.html`.
+All special characters, including the username and password, must be URL encoded.

 ### S3 (`s3`)